Trump was definitely right about some things.

 Judging by his extended prance before the nation’s grand assembly of military poobahs this past Tuesday, Secretary of Cosplay Hegseth seems to have decided that Britain’s 18th century royal navy had developed almost the perfect formula for military effectiveness.

-He did, however, trim the original just enough to take all the fun out of it, which seemed weird for someone reputed to be both a drunk and a misogynist, but it was perfectly in tune with the Trump administration’s oft expressed infatuation with ignorant belligerence.
+He did, however, trim the original just enough to take all the fun out of it.
+This may have seemed a bit weird for someone reputed to be both a drunk and a misogynist, but it was perfectly in tune with the Trump administration’s oft expressed infatuation with ignorant belligerence.
 Oorah!
 Semper Fi!

 Does Stephen Miller really not realize that in painting targets on all our backs, he’s also painted one on his own?
 I can’t imagine being thrilled at the moral certainty that millions of people are wanting me dead.
 Despite all Miller’s public bravado, I have no idea how he can either.